Raghu-Ravichandran/Fetch_aws_to_postgres/README.md

 ## Questions

 # How would you deploy this application in production?
-1. Deploying in Production:

-2. Containerize the Application:
+1. Containerize the Application:
 Use Docker to create a container for your application, ensuring all dependencies are included.

-3. Use a Managed Service:
+2. Use a Managed Service:
 Deploy the application on a cloud platform like AWS ECS, AWS Fargate, or Kubernetes for scalability and reliability.

 # What other components would you want to add to make this production ready?